nantourakis/CarRental-MEAN/README.md

 First Register and then Login to the app.

-Select the dates from the main page for which you are looking to rent a car for.
+Select the dates from the main page for which you are looking to rent a car for

 You will be then shown all cars and their specs which are available during this time period to rent.
 If a specific car is already rented for this time period, then it will not appear in your search results.